erwbgy/puppet-ssh/README.md

 *deny* The list of members that must not be a member of the group and will not be allowed SSH access

-If the group is defined elsewhere in the puppet configuration then the 'group' and 'gid' parameters do nothing.
+If the group is defined elsewhere in the puppet configuration then no action is taken and 'gid' parameter is ignored.
 (This is useful if you use something like system::groups.)

 If the group is not defined elsewhere and 'gid' is set then the group is created with this gid.